StackVista/stackstate-docs/use/glossary.md

 * **scope** - Determines limitations for queries that user can execute.
 See prefix for more information.
 * **selection** - Filtering down the IT landscape from the full view to a more specific one.
 Selection can be saved as a view.
 * **stack element** - See element.
-* **StackPack** - A package that is prepared for integration with an external data source.
+* **StackPack** - A package that's prepared for integration with an external data source.
 * **StackPack instance** - Single StackPack integration to one instance of the specific type of data source.
 * **state** - See Health State.
 * **STQL \(StackState Query Language\)** - A built-in query language used to create advanced filters.
 It's a typed language, which means that each supported type of data is predefined as a part of STQL.